MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/test-a-sample-app-with-microsoft-365-developer-proxy.md

 >
 > A Windows Security Alert prompt stating that Windows Defender Firewall has blocked the proxy.
 To allow traffic through the firewall, check the options appropriate to your preferences and then select the `Allow access` button to continue.

-When the proxy has started, the terminal will display the following output.
+When the proxy starts, the terminal displays the following output.

 ```cmd
 Configuring proxy for cloud global - graph.microsoft.com